ionos-spectre/spectre-git/README.md

 ## Configure

-Add the module to you `spectre.yml`
+Add the module to your `spectre.yml`

 ```yml
 include:
  - spectre/git
 ```

-Configure some predefined Git access options in you environment file
+Configure some predefined Git access options in your environment file

 ```yml
 git: